-We're confident that you will like what you see when you learn more about Erikson.
+M.S. in Child Development, 2011 M.S.W., Loyola University Chicago, 2012 Washington, DC Teaching Fellow The New Teacher Project We're confident that you will like what you see when you learn more about Erikson.

-You'll find detailed information about our master's programs in the pages of this brochure, along with a glimpse at the wide range of career options available to you after graduation and information about the fundamentals of how to apply for admission and financial aid.
-More information-course descriptions, detailed faculty profiles, tuition and cost of attendance data, interviews with students and alumni-is on our website at www.erikson.edu/gradschool.
+You'll find some basic information about our master's programs in the pages of this brochure, along with the fundamentals of how to apply and a few words about the career options available to you after graduation.
+More information course descriptions, detailed faculty profiles, tuition and financial aid data, interviews with students and alumni-is on our website at www.erikson.edu.